RenatoAntunovic/SportsApp/README.md

 | Admin | admin@gmail.com | admin123 |
 | User | register a new account | — |

+### 5. Mobile
+The application is fully responsive and works on all screen sizes.
+Visit the live demo on your phone to see it in action.
 ---

 ## 🔮 Future Improvements